lucasronny/MICB475-Group-11/README.md

 - generate a Venn diagram representing the unique and shared ASVs between groups

 Results:
-- only 3 core ASVs have been identified in the unexposed group, while 4 were identified in the exposed group
+- 3 core ASVs have been identified in the unexposed group, while 4 were identified in the exposed group
 - exposed group ASV taxonomic classification:

 |ASV code                        |Domain  |Phylum      |Class      |Order          |Family           |Genus             |Species               |